danielcdmconsultores/hello-openai/README.md

 * Example 3 - salida redirec output to a new file tabla.txt :
   hello-openai.exe --query="crea una tabla de texto con los 10 libros más famosos del mundo" > tabla.txt

+and the output is a new file tabla.txt